 - Melt snow in your bathtub for non drinking water uses, such as flushing toilets.

-- All residents should have an emergency water kit/supply available year-round as part of normal emergency preparedness.
+- All residents should have an emergency water kit or supply available year-round as part of normal emergency preparedness.

 Am I able to thaw the frozen service on my own?